Best SPF Lip Balms of 2026

 However, it is flavored, which is generally more polarizing than non-flavored products.
 It also contains octinoxate, which early research suggests could have hormone disrupting effects, and we don’t love that even if it’s not a conclusive medical recommendation at the moment.
 Overall, though, this is a pleasant and extremely well-liked product across the internet, and it’s our runner-up for best SPF lip balm.

-Mineral Honorable Mention SPF lip balm: Burt’s Bees SPF 30 Lip Balm
+Best Mineral SPF lip balm - Honorable Mention: Burt’s Bees SPF 30 Lip Balm

 Burt’s Bees SPF 30 Lip Balm